 There’s a huge correlation between a company’s corporate culture and its business results.
-And if you have negative atmosphere in your workplace, it’s going to negatively affect your results.
-Whether it’s the small things like when someone makes a snarky comment to someone else.
+And if you have a negative atmosphere in your workplace, it’s going to negatively affect your results.
+Whether it’s the small things, like when someone makes a snarky comment to someone else.
 They might not mean to criticize, but the person will get offended.

 A company’s culture is more than just having good employees and managers; it’s the way they all work together towards common goals, how they handle problems, how they celebrate success, etc. If there are any cracks in your corporate culture and people aren’t coming together as one team, then it will show in how your business performs — it will be reflected in your financials every quarter.

 This blog post is written based on an Anatoliy Labinskiy podcast episode with Robert J Miller.

 Your business model isn’t something you just put together piece by piece.
 It’s an overarching framework that influences the way you think about your business and its various components.
 Essentially, you just got to look at three different elements of your offering, of your business model.

 Understanding those three pieces essentially could help you to determine where the issues are lying in your business and where you need to fix and adjust.